Hyilix/Clash_Royale_Trade_Bot_Event/README.md

   * Will fail if no such tab exists

 If any of these operations fail, **403 Forbidden** error will be showed.

+## Implementation Details

+Most methods used copy the element rather than saving it directly.
+This protects the elements from outside modifications to the data.

+### Browser Creation

+For the **create_browser** method:
+1. create the browser and the list
+2. create a sentinel tab (id = -1) via the **create_sentinel_tab**, and push it to the list.
+This will be the list's head
+3. create a new tab (id = 0), with a default page via the **create_empty_tab** method, and push it to the list
+4. remove both the copies of sentinel and new tabs from memory

+### Page History Navigation

+For **backward/forward_page** methods:
+1. get the top element from the stack
+2. remove the top element from the stack
+3. push the current page to the opposite stack
+4. remove the copy of the current page from memory

+### Tab Navigation

+Using the **next/prev_tab** methods, the current tab will be assigned as the next/previous tab in the list.

+The sentinel tab will be ignored in this operation.

+### Tab Closing

+Using the **close_current_tab** method, the current tab will be removed:
+1. get the current tab from the list
+2. remove the current tab of the browser
+3. set the new current tab with the one recieved from the list

+### Page Opening

+To open a page from the list of pages, the **open_page** method is used:
+1. push the current page into the backward stack
+2. remove the copy of the current page
+3. create the new page using the template of the one requested from the list of pages
+4. clear the forward stack entirely (but don't free the memory of the stack)
+5. assign the current page to the current tab
+6. update the list with the changes to the current tab
+7. remove any copies

+### Memory Freeing

+There are 3 levels of freeing:
+1. page freeing
+2. tab freeing
+3. browser freeing

+Each freeing method will be contained in the one below its respective level.

+This ensures the complete clearing of memory.

 ## After Thoughts